Karphi Revisited Excavation Project: Exploring a Post-Crisis City

 Exploring the mountaintops

-A research project looking to engage local people
+Introduction: a research project looking to engage local people

 These stands and tubes were probably used to support vessel lamps and/or vessels containing liquid offerings in cult settings, and are also known from settlements contemporary with Karphi which have been excavated more recently.
 They form part of a new 'town cult' set of cultural materials and behaviours appearing across Crete post-1200 BC.